The Importance of Breathing Exercises & Benefits

 Consult a healthcare professional before trying new exercises if you have respiratory or cardiovascular conditions.

-Box breathing is a simple yet powerful technique that can help you manage stress, improve focus, and promote relaxation.
+Box breathing is a simple yet powerful technique for managing stress, improving focus, and promoting relaxation.

 It’s called box because the four steps involved can be visualized as a square: